Museums on La Palma

 Costs: 3.00€ over age of 16

-Housed in a full-scale replica of the Santa Maria ship as sailed by Christopher Columbus, not only are the exhibits interesting but also the fact that this apparently wooden sailing vesel is made of concrete!
+Housed in a full-scale replica of the Santa Maria ship as sailed by Christopher Columbus, not only are the exhibits interesting but also the fact that this apparently wooden sailing vessel is made of concrete!
 Inside you will find nautical charts, navigational instruments, models of ships, old photos, canons, etc. You can also have a good old clamber on deck and wonder what it was like to sail across the uncharted Atlantic in such a small vessel!
 Ah, those were the days.

 Mazo, Casa Roja with fine embroidery displays.
 Casa Roja, built in 1911 is spread over two stories, the ground floor being given over to old photographs, drawings and documents regarding the Fiesta of Corpus Christi from its inception until today.
-The second floor displays traditional dress and equisitely embroidered tablecloths, church vestments, home decorations etc.
+The second floor displays traditional dress and exquisitely embroidered tablecloths, church vestments, home decorations etc.

 Opening times: 10.00 to 14.00hrs and 15.00 to 18.00 hrs Saturday: 11.00 to 18.00 hrs.
 Sunday: 10.00 to 14.00 hrs.

 El Paso, silk museum where you can learn all about making silk garments starting with the silk worm.
 La Palma is the only place in Europe where this highly labour-intensive method used.
 Anything you ever wanted to know about silk - they can tell you here.

 Opening times: Mon to Fri 10.00 hrs to 13.00hrs also Tue and Thu 17.00 hrs to 19.00 hrs.